 Problem 1: How the Linux kernel handles signals

 The Linux kernel handles signals differently for the process that has PID 1 than it does for other processes.
-Signal handlers are not automatically registered for this process, meaning that signals such as SIGTERM or SIGINT will have no effect by default.
+Signal handlers aren't automatically registered for this process, meaning that signals such as SIGTERM or SIGINT will have no effect by default.
 By default, you must kill processes by using SIGKILL, preventing any graceful shutdown.
 Depending on your app, using SIGKILL can result in user-facing errors, interrupted writes (for data stores), or unwanted alerts in your monitoring system.

 Problem 2: How classic init systems handle orphaned processes

 Classic init systems such as systemd are also used to remove (reap) orphaned, zombie processes.
 Orphaned processes—processes whose parents have died—are reattached to the process that has PID 1, which should reap them when they die.
 A normal init system does that.
 But in a container, this responsibility falls on whatever process has PID 1.
-If that process does not properly handle the reaping, you risk running out of memory or some other resources.
+If that process doesn't properly handle the reaping, you risk running out of memory or some other resources.

 These problems have several common solutions, outlined in the following sections.